Wet Reckless Plea Bargain

 As noted above, a reduction to wet reckless must come as the result of a plea bargain.
 As such, the prosecution will have to agree to let you plead to the lesser charge.
 While the prosecution has no obligation to offer a wet reckless, we commonly see them result in cases where there is some weakness in the prosecution’s case.
 Having a clean record, both criminal and driving, can go a long way in negotiating your case down to a wet reckless.
 Further, the lower your BAC was, the more likely the prosecution will be willing to offer a reduced charge.
 Even how cooperative you are with the police and the prosecution can play a role in being offered a wet reckless.

 Nevertheless, it’s important to understand that a wet reckless will not be offered in every case.
 Because of the negotiating involved, having a skilled and experienced attorney on your side will drastically increase the likelihood you are offered a wet reckless.
-Our defense team at the DUI Attorney Law Firm will aggressively negotiate on your behalf, and will make sure you completely understand the nature of the deal you are offered.
+Our defense team at the San Diego DUI Attorney will aggressively negotiate on your behalf, and will make sure you completely understand the nature of the deal you are offered.
 Keep in mind, that while pleading to a wet reckless is often a great result, it may not be the best deal you can get.
-In many cases, you may be able to obtain a “dry reckless” offer, or even get your case completely dismissed.
+In many cases, you may be able to obtain a “dry reckless” offer or even get your case completely dismissed.
 Our attorneys will help you navigate the plea bargaining process so you achieve the result that is best for your future.

 If you are arrested and charged with a DUI involving alcohol or drugs, you have the right to a sound defense from an experienced attorney.
 Our team is skilled in creating a solid defense with the goal of getting your case dismissed.
 During the investigation and defense stages of your case, your private DUI attorney will work to develop and secure a reduced charge and sentence by means of a plea bargain.